Wednesday 1 April 2020

 - online accelerator cluster for social innovation, helping to accelerate the rollout of the social enterprise training scheme

 - series of behaviour change pilots, which will encourage 78,000 individuals to increase their recycling rates and reduce waste

 The project anticipates that:

 - 30 local authorities will implement the BLUEPRINT model

-- 2,000 disadvantaged individuals will be trained into secure jobs in the circular economy (15% securing jobs within 2 years of completing the training programme)
+- 2,000 individuals will be trained to secure jobs in the circular economy (15% securing jobs within two years of completing the training programme)

 - 78,000 individuals will change behaviour to support circular economy growth